-LIFE CLASS Sculpture
+Sculpture

-Through individual criticism of work modelled from the head and figure, the student is given an understanding of construction and form for the purpose of applying this knowledge in the composition classes.
+Through individual criticism of work modelled from the head and figure, the student is given an understanding of construction and form for the purpose of applying this knowledge in the composition class.
 In addition to purely sculptural and interpretative subjects, practical problems are given in the application of sculpture to architectural needs.
-Opportunity is afforded for carving in stone and for the study of drawing as related to sculpture.

-COMPOSITION - By G. FREDERICK HOLSCHUH

-MURAL PAINTING - By MARTIN KAUFFMAN

-Mural Painting Training in the problems of decoration, composition, and the technique of wall painting is applied in solving collaborative programs which are undertaken by groups composed of a mural decorator and sculptor from the Academy and an architect from the University of Pennsylvania.
-Mural problems are worked out from the first sketch through the period of extensive research work to the full-size cartoon and final execution in color.
-Careful study is given to the technique of the various media used in mural decoration.
-Frescoes are executed on a large scale from the frame and wire lath construction with the rough coat of plaster to the finish coat in its piece-a-day application and painting.

-FRESCO - By IRVING GOULD
+WOMEN'S LIFE CLASS-MR. GARBER CRITICISING

+Mural Decoration

+The purpose of this class is to train advanced students in solving the architectural problems of decoration as well as the problems of composition and the technique of painting.

+SPECIAL CLASSES

-A series of lectures and demonstrations are given to famil- Anatomy-Justin A. Pardi iarize the students with the principles underlying the bone and muscle structure of the human figure.
-Composition-HENRY RANKIN POORE The aim of this class is the development of expression.
+Composition-HENRY RANKIN POORE

+The aim of this class is the development of expression.
 If work is good, there is a reason for it; if bad, there is likewise a reason.
 Education is largely the search for a reason.

+Construction-Albert Laessle

-Construction-Albert Laessle Tundamentals of action and proportion in the living model are stressed to give knowledge of figure and head construction.
-Costume Sketch-Roy C. NUSE The chief object of these classes is to teach students to grasp and record quickly the spirit and character of the sub ject presented.
+¶ Fundamentals of action and proportion in the living model are stressed to give knowledge of figure and head construction.

+Costume Sketch-Roy C. NUSE

+• The chief object of these classes is to teach students to grasp and record quickly the spirit and character of the subject presented.

 Decorative Painting-HENRY MCCARTER

+• In this class are taught the comprehension, vision and invention of the art of today as well as appreciation and understanding of ancient art.

+Perspective-John F. Harbeson

+The course consists of instruction in the elements of linear perspective, shadows projected by artificial and natural lights, and reflections.

+Evening Classes

-In this class are taught the comprehension, vision and invention of the art of today as well as appreciation and understanding of ancient art.
-Perspective-John F. Harbeson The course consists of instruction in the elements of linear perspective, shadows projected by artificial and natural lights, and reflections.
-Evening Classes In addition to the day classes, evening classes are held in drawing from the antique cast, sketching from the costumed model, drawing and painting from life, and modelling from the head and figure.
+In addition to the day classes, evening classes are held in drawing from the antique cast, sketching from the costumed model, drawing and painting from life, and modelling from the head and figure.